-In the midst of ‘Tomorrow’s Engineers Week 2019,’ our two-part blog series focuses on the next generation of engineers.
 At CPI, our employees are critical for helping us to tackle key challenges facing our society today.
 We enable great ideas to be successfully translated into commercial products, which requires cost-effective manufacturing solutions.
 Embracing the next generation of engineers is a key part of this, and helps to ensure that the UK is a world technological and innovation leader

 Growing up, Libby knew she always wanted to help people, although she didn’t quite know how or where her career would lead: “Part of me was always interested in chemistry and maths at school”.
 She decided to pursue these interests right through to A Level and began looking at prospective universities for a course that would make a positive impact.